Skip to content

 You can apply for the Opportunity Card at the competent German mission abroad in your country of origin.

-How do you qualify for the Chancenkarte in Germany? in 2023?
+How do you qualify for the Chancenkarte in Germany?

 To obtain the Opportunity Card, you only have to prove that you have;